I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_whea_error_record_header.md

 </td>
 </tr>
 </table></span></div>

 `Length`

 The length, in bytes, of the error record.

 `NotifyType`

 A GUID that identifies the notification mechanism by which an error condition is reported to the operating system.
 The following are the GUIDs for the standard notification types:

+For error notification types that do not conform to one of the standard types in the previous list, a platform-specific GUID can be defined to identify the notification mechanism.
+If the notification type does not correspond to any of the standard notification types or any platform-specific notification types, this member is set to GENERIC_NOTIFY_TYPE_GUID.

 `PartitionId`

 A GUID that identifies the partition on which the hardware error occurred.
 This member contains valid data only if the <b>ValidBits.PartitionId</b> bit is set.

 `PersistenceInfo`

 A <a href="..\ntddk\ns-ntddk-_whea_persistence_info.md">WHEA_PERSISTENCE_INFO</a> union that is used by the error record persistence interface.

 `PlatformId`

 A GUID that identifies the platform on which the hardware error occurred.
 This member contains valid data only if the <b>ValidBits.PlatformId</b> bit is set.

 `RecordId`

 The identifier of the error record.
 This identifier is unique only on the system that created the error record.

 `Reserved`

 Reserved for system use.

 `Revision`

 A <a href="..\ntddk\ns-ntddk-_whea_revision.md">WHEA_REVISION</a> union that describes the revision level of the WHEA_ERROR_RECORD_HEADER structure.

 `SectionCount`

 The number of sections of error information that are contained in the error record.

 `Severity`

 A <a href="..\ntddk\ne-ntddk-_whea_error_severity.md">WHEA_ERROR_SEVERITY</a>-typed value that indicates the severity of the error condition described by the error record.

 `Signature`

 The signature of the error record.
 This member contains the value 'REPC'.

 `SignatureEnd`

 The end of the signature of the error record.
 This member contains the value 0xFFFFFFFF.

 `Timestamp`

 A <a href="..\ntddk\ns-ntddk-_whea_timestamp.md">WHEA_TIMESTAMP</a> union that indicates the time that the error was reported to the operating system.
 This member contains valid data only if the <b>ValidBits.Timestamp</b> bit is set.

 `ValidBits`

 A <a href="..\ntddk\ns-ntddk-_whea_error_record_header_validbits.md">WHEA_ERROR_RECORD_HEADER_VALIDBITS</a> union that specifies which members of the WHEA_ERROR_RECORD_HEADER structure contain valid data.

 ## Remarks
 A WHEA_ERROR_RECORD_HEADER structure is contained within the <a href="..\ntddk\ns-ntddk-_whea_error_record.md">WHEA_ERROR_RECORD</a> structure.
 The WHEA_ERROR_RECORD_HEADER structure describes general information about the hardware error condition that is described by the error record.

 ## Requirements
 | &nbsp; | &nbsp; |